+A hip pointer is an injury to the pelvis caused by a direct blow to the bone, often seen in contact sports such as football.
 A hip pointer is an injury is to the iliac crest, the bony prominence that can be felt along the waist line.
 When someone sustains a hip pointer injury, the bone and overlying muscle can be bruised.

 In more serious cases of hip pointer, the hit can be so severe that a fracture of the bone results.
 While the treatment may not change, a fracture will likely cause a delay in healing and more painful symptoms.